2024 BC Lions season

 The 2024 BC Lions season was the 66th season for the team in the Canadian Football League (CFL) and their 70th overall.
 The Lions qualified for the playoffs for the third straight year in week 18 following their win over the Calgary Stampeders and Saskatchewan's the next day.
 However, the team lost the West Semi-Final to the Roughriders.

 The 2024 CFL season was the fourth season with Rick Campbell as the team's head coach and the third season with Campbell and Neil McEvoy as co-general managers.

 The BC Lions drew an average home attendance of 26,883 in 2024.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2024 CFL Global Draft took place on April 30, 2024.
+The 2024 CFL global draft took place on April 30, 2024.
 The Lions had two picks in the draft, selecting sixth in each round.